-5-ingredient or less recipes can be a game changer in the kitchen, especially around the holidays.
-Eggs are wonderful as a fast weeknight dinner or holiday brunch and a frittata couldn’t be easier.
+5-ingredient or less recipes can be a game changer in the kitchen, especially when life gets busy.
+Eggs are wonderful as a fast weeknight dinner or weekend brunch and a frittata couldn’t be easier.
 Here we are combining eggs with chickpeas, fresh rosemary and parmesan cheese.
 Don’t be fooled.
-This small list of ingredients packs big…
+This small list of ingredients packs…

 Tag: beans